 Aphids secrete a large amount of honeydew like sticky fluids on the leaves.
 These sweet viscous fluids attract ants and other insects which further damages the plant.

 To get rid of aphids, you should cut off the infested area of leave.
 Clean with pressurized water to remove the aphids but make sure there are no other plants nearby.

 For a severe infestation, use chemical treatment of plant such as soap spray to get rid of Aphids from spider plants.

 Best And Worst Companion For Spider Plants

 Best Companion for Spider Plant

 Spider plants are part of the Asparagaceae family.
-Like other members of Asparagaceae family, it will grow well when located near tomato, parsley, beets, lettuce or most other cut flower type plants.
+Like other members of the Asparagaceae family, it will grow well when located near tomato, parsley, beets, lettuce, or most other cut flower-type plants.

-Given spider plant do not need direct sunlight, you can also plant it with large shade-producing plants.
-Spider plants need space to grow and spread its leaves, so keep enough gap with the neighboring plants.
+Given spider plants do not need direct sunlight, you can also plant it with large shade-producing plants.
+Spider plants need space to grow and spread their leaves, so keep enough gap with the neighboring plants.

 Worst Companion for Spider Plant